almereyda/awesome-starred/README.md

 - [apache/james-project](https://github.com/apache/james-project) - Emails at the heart of your business logic!
 - [jberkel/sms-backup-plus](https://github.com/jberkel/sms-backup-plus) - Backup Android SMS, MMS and call log to Gmail / Gcal / IMAP
 - [cotrino/language_KnowledgeMap](https://github.com/cotrino/language_KnowledgeMap) - The name "KnowledgeMap" tries to use the metaphor of a cartographic map.
 If we represent all the different areas of knowledge as a bidimensional map, there will be shadowy unknown areas (fog of war) representing "ignorance" and some bright zones representing "knowledge".
-- [dedica-team/nivio](https://github.com/dedica-team/nivio) - Documentation of application landscapes for teams
+- [dedica-team/nivio](https://github.com/dedica-team/nivio) - Management of application landscapes for teams
 - [corwur/cytoscapeneo4j](https://github.com/corwur/cytoscapeneo4j) - Cytoscape plugin for neo4j
 - [marklogic/marklogic-data-hub](https://github.com/marklogic/marklogic-data-hub) - The MarkLogic Data Hub: documentation ==&gt;
 - [BitwiseInc/Hydrograph](https://github.com/BitwiseInc/Hydrograph) - A visual ETL development and debugging tool for big data